Sizes of Simultaneous Core Partitions

-Before the proof, we describe Anderson's bijection between $(s,t)$ core partitions and $s/t$ ballot words~\cite{anderson2002partitions}.
+\cite{anderson2002partitions} An \emph{$s/t$-ballot word} is a binary string $w$ of length $s+t$ over the alphabet~$\{S,T\}$, such that the numbers of appearances of the two letters are $\#S(w)=s$ and $\#T(w)=t$, and for every prefix $p$ of $w$ their appearance ratio satisfies $\#S(p)/\#T(p) \geq s/t$.
+For example $STSTT$ is a $2/3$-ballot word.
+We note that this is equivalent to a generalized Dyck path, which is a staircase walk from $(0,0)$ to $(s,t)$ in a rectangular $s \times t$ grid that lies above the diagonal connecting these two corners.

+The first step of the bijection defines a set of natural numbers.
 An~$(s,t)$ core partition can be reconstructed from the set $A \subset \mathbb{N}$ of hook sizes of its first-column boxes.
 Indeed, walk along the rim of the partition, rotated by 45 degrees as on the left hand side of Figure~\ref{bijection}.
-If the first right turn is taken at step~$0$, then $A$~is the exactly the set of up-left rim steps.
+If the first right turn is taken at step~$0$, then $A$~is exactly the set of up-left rim steps.

 The avoidance of $s$-hooks and $t$-hooks amounts to the requirement that $a \in A$ if $a+s \in A$ or $a+t \in A$.
 In other words, $A$ is a downset with respect to the partial order of $\mathbb{N}$ generated by $a \prec a+t$ and $a \prec a+s$, such that~$0 \not\in A$.
 A~\emph{downset} in a poset is a downward-closed subset, also known as an ideal.
 Since $s$ and~$t$ are coprime and $A \subseteq \mathbb{N} \setminus (s\mathbb{N}+t\mathbb{N})$, the number of $(s,t)$ core partitions is finite.
 The right hand side of Figure~\ref{bijection} shows the Hasse diagram of elements below $st$ in this partial order, for $(s,t)=(7,10)$.
 Clearly, the Hasse diagram would have such a triangular shape with square-grid texture for general coprime $s$ and~$t$.